-- Planning individualized assessments and school/job placement support for resettled refugees with disabilities;
+- Planning individualised assessments and school/job placement support for resettled refugees with disabilities.

-- Mapping of specialized health services for persons with disabilities;
+- Mapping of specialised health services for persons with disabilities.

 Welcoming and inclusive societies

-- Engagement with organizations of persons with disabilities and other civil society groups working with persons with disabilities;
+- Engagement with organisations of persons with disabilities and other civil society groups working with persons with disabilities.

 - Providing training to staff supporting persons with disabilities on the needs and circumstances of resettled refugees.